priyanshukarkhur/patentconnect/README.md

-# patentconnect
+# Patentra MVP

-A platform connecting inventors with patent professionals.
-Streamlining the patent process from discovery to filing with intelligent matching and collaboration tools.
+This contains the MVP platform for Patentra.
+Deployable to Vercel.